 * I'm fat.
 I'm trying to be ok with this, and also trying to change it, which is a source of some cognitive dissonance.
 I think fat acceptance and body positivity are awesome, though I struggle to view my own situation with the same enthusiasm.
 I am actively trying to lose weight, because being smaller seems to make me happier.
 I acknowledge that an appreciable portion of this happiness comes from falling more in line with societal norms that I find offensive, and I'm not thrilled about that aspect of it.
 At the same time, it's hard to argue with happiness.

-* I'm not straight.
+* I'm not straight and I'm not gay.
 "Queer" and "bisexual" are both identifiers that work for me.
 I think that "bi-" is an etymological artifact that doesn't imply belief in binary gender, and I'd be happy to discuss that issue further if it's something you find interesting or contentious.
 In any case, I am attracted to people of all genders, though broadly speaking I tend to be more attracted to feminine or androgynous gender expressions.

 * I'm non-religious.
 I'm also not anti-religious, and I have difficulty wearing the "atheist" label for that reason.
 I am very scientifically minded and place a great deal of value on rational thought.
 I appreciate and respect the role that faith plays in many people's lives, but I have a hard time relating to people for whom faith is central.

-* I'm a feminist, especially in the sense that intersectionalism has made contemporary feminism something of a central hub for issues of social equity across the dimensions of gender, sexuality, race, class, ability, etc.
+* I'm a feminist, especially insofar as intersectionalism has made contemporary feminism something of a central hub for issues of social equity across the dimensions of gender, sexuality, race, class, ability, etc.

 * I'm radically liberal on most issues.
 However, I find party politics to be generally tedious and largely a waste of time.
 I probably think voting is less important than you do.